Honda Enduro Experience: Ride Expeditions at the Dave Thorpe Off Road Centre

 We’ve ridden with the guys from Honda on a number of occasions in the past, from the epic Africa Twin Experience to previous enduro days on the CRFs.
 Each time it’s involved a trek into the Welsh Valleys and the achingly beautiful scenery at the base of the Brecon Beacons National Park.
 But it’s all change for 2017.

-While the Africa Twin’s stay in Welsh Wales, the Enduro operation has crossed the water to Somerset and to it’s new base a few miles from Minehead.
+While the Africa Twin’s staying in Welsh Wales for awhile before also moving over the water, the Enduro operation has crossed the water to Somerset and to it’s new base a few miles from Minehead.
 It’s a stunning part of the world, and with majority of the Dave Thorpe staff and racing operation based in Devon, it makes a lot more sense.

 But the real beauty of the new venue is that it’s entirely based on private land.
 The team have joined up with a local land owner who just happens to own seven vast woodlands in the area, all of them offering fantastic off-road riding, from dense forestry to flat out stony trails.
 And being private, riders don’t even need a bike licence.
 Genius.